 According to my knowledge of Judaism, we give gifts on Chanukah because, um, because, um, we don’t.
 There does exist a legitimate custom to give “gelt” – Yiddish for “cash.”
 No set amount, no rule to give each night.
 There are a few reasons offered for this custom, and here is one that I remember learning as a child:

-In any event, it would seem to me that distribution of "Chanukah gifts" is a tradition that has been borrowed from the Christmas season.
+So it would seem to me that distribution of “Chanukah gifts” is a tradition that has been borrowed from the Christmas season.
 The gift-giving has crept into even the most religious circles.
-But I, Chanu-scrooge, will not buy into it (<------ get it?).
-Firstly, I'm a pretty sourcy girl.
+But I, Chanu-scrooge, will not buy into it (see what I did there?).
+Firstly, I’m a pretty sourcy girl.
 I like to know where things are written, what they mean in the original, and do things mindfully.
-Second, the commercial spirit is bad enough all year without totally capitulating now, of all times, when we are celebrating a holiday that's all about the triumph of spirituality over materialism.
+Second, the commercial spirit is bad enough all year without totally capitulating now, of all times, when we are celebrating a holiday that’s all about the triumph of spirituality over materialism.

-Thirdly, has anyone noticed that Chanukah is 8 days long?
-That's a lot of gifting, even if you just do "small" gifts.
+Thirdly, I’ve noticed that Chanukah is 8 days long?
+That’s a lot of gifting, even if you just do “small” gifts.

 So what to do if you too, don’t believe in all the Chanukah gifting (and if you do, wonderful!
 Enjoy.) when lots of your kids’ friends are getting Chanukah gifts, some large and some small; some just the first night and some all eight nights??